URF005/MKZ-Learning/LMS-MKZ/README.md

 # Learning Management System (LMS) Project

-This repository contains the source code and implementation of a Learning Management System (LMS) developed using the MERN stack (MongoDB, Express.js, React, Node.js) along with Tailwind CSS and DaisyUI for styling, Cloudinary for managing media, and Razorpay for subscription management.
+This repository contains the source code and implementation of a Learning Management System (LMS) developed using the MERN stack (MongoDB, Express.js, React, Node.js) along with Tailwind CSS and DaisyUI for styling, Cloudinary for managing media, and local transaction for subscription management.

 ## Table of Contents